Kiuwan logo

-Cloud technology has ushered in a new era for businesses, laymen, and the developers who are behind all the applications.
-Cloud-native technology is essentially about speed and agility, which have become more like necessities for business systems.
-Of course, at the heart of it all is the cloud infrastructure.
+Cloud technology has ushered in a new era for businesses, laymen, and developers behind all the applications.
+Cloud-native technology is essentially about speed and agility, which have become necessities for business systems.
+Of course, the heart of it all is the cloud infrastructure.
 Three of the most prominent cloud service providers include Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

-Cloud-native development is clearly the next big thing in DevOps, for reasons that stand out when you look at the many benefits this approach offers.
+Cloud-native development is clearly the next big thing in DevOps, for reasons that stand out when you consider the many benefits this approach offers.
 But if you don’t exactly know what it is, let’s take a minute to discuss it in detail.

 What is Cloud-Native?

-Cloud-native is the latest approach to creating and running software on the cloud infrastructure.
-It leverages the flexibility, speed, and resilience of cloud computing with elements that offer dynamism and scalability.
+Cloud-native is the latest approach to creating and running software on cloud infrastructure.
+It combines the flexibility, speed, and resilience of cloud computing with elements that offer dynamism and scalability.

 That’s a pretty basic and simple definition.
 Here’s how the Cloud Native Computing Foundation (CNCF) defines it: